 How many ways can your business be reached?
 Can customers call, email, send you a tweet and shoot you a quick text?

-If your business isn’t currently offering multiple communication channels, you’re placing barriers to how quickly and efficiently customers can get the help they need — and it may lead them to go elsewhere.
+If your business isn’t offering multiple communication channels, you’re placing barriers to how quickly and efficiently customers can get the help they need — and it may lead them to go elsewhere.

 Your customers want communication choices

-And a majority have experienced firsthand the hurdles that come with limited communication choices: 75% say they’ve been unable to get in touch with a business the way they prefer because the business didn’t offer that option.
+A majority have experienced firsthand the hurdles that come with limited communication choices: 75% say they’ve been unable to get in touch with a business the way they prefer because the business didn’t offer that option.

 Predictably so, consumers don’t view communication barriers positively – 96% said they were frustrated when their preferred communication option wasn’t available.